swiftlang/swift-evolution/proposals/0358-primary-associated-types-in-stdlib.md

 ## Alternatives considered

 (1) It is tempting to declare `Element` as the primary associated type for `LazySequenceProtocol` and `LazyCollectionProtocol`, for consistency with other protocols in the collection hierarchy.
 However, in actual use, `Elements` seems just as useful (if not more) to be easily constrained.
-We left the matter of selecting one of these as primary unresolved for now; as we get more experience with lightweight same-type requirements, we may revisit these protocols.
+We left the matter of selecting one of these as primary unresolved for now; as we get more experience with the lightweight constraint syntax, we may revisit these protocols.

 (2) In the `OptionSet` protocol, the `Element` type is designed to always be `Self`, so `RawValue` would be the most practical choice for the primary associated type.
 However, to avoid potential confusion, we left `OptionSet` without a primary associated type annotation.